 Today’s business leaders are under increasing pressure to drive their business with data-driven decisions.
 This presents a particular challenge for those executives who strive to bring together the right combination of disparate data sources to unlock new value for their business.

 This difficulty is compounded by the very nature of how data is collected and stored, which results in independent data silos with no easy way to make critical associations across them.
 These data silos may be stored geographically close together, or far apart.
-Some may be built with on-premise resources, and some housed in one or more public clouds.
+Some may be built with on-premises resources, and some housed in one or more public clouds.
 Valuable data is often found in structured and unstructured databases, Hadoop data lakes, data warehouses, and even in text files.
 Gaining new insights into potential customers and business opportunities may involve nearly all of the data silos a company has available to it.

 SAP Data Hub Data Pipeline Funnel